-The Peaceful Runner would like to welcome marathon success and author of RunWithJill.com, Jill Bruyere for an interview.
+The Peaceful Runner would like to welcome marathon success and owner of FitnessRevolution.com, Jill Bruyere for an interview.
 Jill is a personal trainer, running coach and motivational speaker.
 She helps others succeed in running, weight loss and sports performances (including marathons and triathlons), in the Seattle, Washington area.
 In her fitness blog, she shares her secrets for marathon success to help you run your best marathon race.

 Please join us as we learn more about Jill's secrets to marathon success.